FREE UK DELIVERY ON ORDERS OVER £39.99

 During Christmas dinner

 To avoid your dog feeling left out, be sure your dog gets a special meal like the rest of the family by dishing up a doggy Christmas dinner when you’re eating.
-Keep to your regular meal-time routine and maybe give them a calming dog treat or two so they know to behave.
+Keep to your regular meal-time routine and maybe give them a calming dog treat or two so they know to behave or better yet, get them in on the festive cheer with our Christmas Cheese Fondue treats!

 Fireworks